Punta Arenas: Economy

 By 2006 the economy of Punta Arenas and the region had diversified.
 Chile's principal oil reserves are close by, along with some low-grade coal.

 Agricultural production, including sheep and cattle, continues to play a significant role.

 Tourism has contributed to the city's economy and steady growth.
 Tourist destinations include the Cathedral and other notable churches, the city cemetery, and the statue of Magellan.
 Some cruise ships to Antarctica depart from Punta Arenas's port, which also serves as a hub for many cruise lines that travel along the channels and fjords of the region.

 A scheduled ferry service connects Punta Arenas with the main island of Tierra del Fuego, and a less frequent ferry runs to the Chilean town of Puerto Williams.

+International Relations

+The city of Punta Arenas hosts a number of international relations institutions, such as the Regional Unit of International Affairs (URAI) of the Regional Government of Magallanes and Chilean Antarctica, responsible for analyzing and managing the region's bilateral and multilateral relations with Latin America and the rest of the world; the Tourism and International Relations Commission of the Regional Council of Magallanes and Chilean Antarctica; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); and the Department of Migration and International Police of the Investigations Police.

+In the field of higher education internationalization, the main actor in Punta Arenas is the Directorate of International Relations of the University of Magallanes.